An introduction to stretching plus a full body routine.

-The home stretching exercises below are combined into a total body routine, including 5 upper body and 5 lower body stretches.
+These home stretching exercises are combined into a total body routine, including upper and lower body stretches.
 Improve your flexibility with these moves so you can make everyday activities like bending, walking, standing, and working at your desk feel much easier.

 1) Relieve muscle tension anytime with a gentle stretch for the muscles that feel tight.
 3-5 second stretches work well for relieving muscular tension.
 If desired, you can hold the stretch longer.
 Generally, there are no additional benefits to holding a stretch beyond 30 seconds.

 2) Prepare your muscles for exercise by including this routine of home stretching exercises with a brisk walk and / or jogging in place as a warm up.
 Brief, 5 second stretches at a light to moderate intensity work best for warming up.

 3) Maximize your flexibility by stretching right after any cardio or strengthening workout, when your tissue temperature is the highest.

 Grab your L arm behind your back and gently pull it downward as you tilt your head to the right.
 Repeat on the other side.

 Place both hands behind your head with your fingers interlocked.
 Sit upright and expand your chest.
 Point your elbows out--try to get them in line with your ears.
 Next, side tilt your neck and back to the L for a R side stretch, then tilt to the R for a L side stretch.
 Follow an even curve through the spine as shown, stretching both your neck and your sides.
 Maintain good posture (for all of the home stretching exercises).
 Hold 5 seconds.

 Reach your L arm overhead with your elbow bent.
 Grab your L elbow with your R hand, then gently push your L elbow back to stretch the back of your upper L arm.
 Hold 3-5 seconds.
 Repeat on the opposite side.